-7.25% per year compounded annually, net of investment related expenses.
+7.125% (prior year 7.25%) per year compounded annually, net of investment related expenses.
 This is supported by the target asset allocation of the trust and the expected long-term return by asset class.

 8.0% for the first 4 years of Credited Service and 5.0% thereafter.
 This assumption was adopted based on the June 6, 2017 actuarial experience study.